 Who We Are

-Garden of Health got its start in 2015 as we saw the need for special dietary foods (gluten-free, heart healthy, diabetic friendly, free of 1 or more of the top 8 allergens) and fresh produce in food pantries.
-We started with one food pantry and one garden with 8 plots in it and a partnership with a wholesale produce distributor.
+Garden of Health Inc. is a 501(c) 3 nonprofit food bank covering Montgomery and Bucks County, PA.
+We provide allergen friendly food and fresh produce to over 10 food pantries.
+We saw the need for special dietary foods (gluten-free, heart healthy, diabetic friendly, free of 1 or more of the top 8 allergens) and fresh produce in food pantries and in 2015 We started with one food pantry and one garden with 8 plots in it and a partnership with a wholesale produce distributor.

 Did you know that a minimum of 25% of the population has special dietary needs?